Warranties and Customer Service: A Better Approach

-At Byggmeister we've combined our client service program and our marketing strategy into one single package.
-The essence of our program is easy: we try to make personal visits to as many of our past clients as possible at least once a year for several years after completion.
-I have two principal reasons for these visits: First, to monitor our clients' satisfaction with the work we've done; second, to stay in close contact with our client base.
+Over twenty years ago we combined our follow-up service policy and our marketing strategy into one single package.
+The essence of our program is easy: we visit each major project at least once a year for several years after completion.
+We have two principal reasons for these visits: To learn what products, construction techniques, and designs hold up best over time, and to stay in touch with past clients.

-Like almost all remodeling contractors, I rely heavily on referrals for our new work.
-I used to spend a couple thousand a year on advertising, but discovered that I was getting very little work from that effort.
-My lead tracking showed that almost all my work was coming from repeat work or referrals from past clients, so I decided to start spending those advertising dollars on past clients instead to see if I could get more return on my investment.
+Like almost all remodeling contractors, we rely heavily on referrals for our new work.
+We used to spend several thousand dollars a year on advertising, but discovered that we were getting very little work from that effort.
+Our lead tracking showed that almost all our work was coming from repeat work or referrals from past clients, so we decided to start spending those advertising dollars on past clients instead, to see if we could get better return on the investment.

 On a typical visit to a client, we ask questions about their likes and dislikes regarding our work, and how their view of the project has changed over time.
-We come prepared to caulk joints that have opened up, adjust cabinet doors that have sagged, or (most common) plane down doors that have swollen.
+We come prepared to caulk joints that have opened up, adjust cabinet doors that have sagged, plane down doors that have swollen, and other such things.
 Sometimes we fix more expensive flaws.
-When we do go out on a warranty call at a client's request, we make sure to check out the rest of the job and find one or two other things to adjust or correct.
+When we do go out on a warranty call at a client's specific request, we make sure to check out the rest of the job.

 We've found in the years since we formally instituted the program that we've been able to reap several benefits:

-- We discover which design elements clients like best and which they regret.
-A good example of this lesson is the client for whom we built an addition when her children were very young.
+We discover which design elements clients like best and which they regret.
+An example of this lesson is the client for whom we built an addition when her children were very young.
 She couldn't imagine not wanting their bedroom on the same floor as hers.
-Now, six years later, she regrets not putting the master suite in the attic, away from the kid's bedrooms.
+Now, years later, she regrets not putting the master suite in the attic, away from the kid's bedrooms.
 This is valuable feedback to offer a potential client considering a similar expansion.

 There are hazards in a program like this, of course, but not as many as one might think.
 To limit the hazards, I try to control expectations and not promise more than I can deliver.
 For this reason, I do not explicitly call our service program a warranty or a guarantee.
 Usually, I don't even mention the program to a prospective client.
 It is really more a marketing tool than a sales tool.

-I did some market research (I hired an friend with an MBA for the task) and found that a promise to come back once a year for several years to check out the job did not have much credibility among our target clientele - basically, they said they'd believe it when they saw it.
+Years ago when we first contemplated implementing this program, we did some basic market research and found that a promise to come back once a year for several years to check out the job did not have much credibility among our target clientele - basically, they said they'd believe it when they saw it.
 So a promise to come back once a year to service the project will probably not turn a lead into a job.
 I have found that actually delivering on that promise, however, will generate more leads and jobs.

 Some builders who have heard about our service program have been worried about what their clients might make them do if they went back to a past job.
-I have never been asked by a client to do something that I thought was unreasonable.
-I have, however, in moments of inappropriate enthusiasm (if you ask me) or temporary insanity (if you ask my crew) volunteered to do some unreasonable tasks.
-Revisiting an old job, if poorly handled, can offer great opportunities to get yourself in trouble.
+We have never been asked by a client to do something that we thought was unreasonable.

-Basically, though, since our work is fundamentally sound - as is the work of most remodelers — I don't have much to worry about on these periodic visits to past jobs.
+Since our work is fundamentally sound - as is the work of most remodelers - we don't have much to worry about on these periodic visits to past jobs.
 There will be minor flaws to deal with, mostly doors that stick and joints that need to be caulked after the first heating season.
 Once in a while we may encounter a more serious problem.
 Even in those situations, though, it works to our advantage to discover the problem early and to be the ones voluntarily bringing it to the attention of the homeowner.

-For instance, we built an addition seven years ago that has since suffered serious exterior paint failure.
-High indoor humidity levels coupled with a poor wall insulation detail are at the root of the problem.
+For instance, we built an addition several years ago that almost immediately suffered serious exterior paint failure.
+Poor rainwater management and failure to back-prime the clapboards were at the root of the problem.
 We could have got into serious trouble with the client.
 Instead, because we were the ones who volunteered to the client that the paint was not performing as it should, we established credibility early on.
-For a time it seemed that the only solution would be to replace the siding on the whole addition.
-A consultation with a building scientist, however, got us off much easier, and all we had to do was insert plastic spacer wedges at a total cost of about $250 and ask the client to be more judicious in the use of a humidifier in a bedroom.
+For a time it seemed that the only solution would be to replace the siding on the whole addition, which we were prepared to do.
+A consultation with a building scientist, however, got us off much easier, and all we had to do was insert plastic spacer wedges at a total cost of about $250 and repaint the house.

 Learn more about us